peteroupc/peteroupc.github.io/morealg.md

 - The probability of sampling each distribution is a rational number, or it can be expressed as a function for which a [**Bernoulli factory algorithm**](https://peteroupc.github.io/bernoulli.html) exists.
 - For each distribution, an arbitrary-precision sampler exists.

-> **Examples:**
->
-> 1. One example of a mixture is two beta distributions, with separate parameters.
+> **Example:** One example of a mixture is two beta distributions, with separate parameters.
 One beta distribution is chosen with probability exp(&minus;3) (a probability for which a Bernoulli factory algorithm exists) and the other is chosen with the opposite probability.
 For the two beta distributions, an arbitrary-precision sampling algorithm exists (see my article on [**partially-sampled random numbers (PSRNs)**](https://peteroupc.github.io/exporand.html) for details).

 <a id=Specific_Arbitrary_Precision_Samplers></a>
 ## Specific Arbitrary-Precision Samplers